-- (c) the detached accessory dwelling contains no more than two bedrooms: - (d) is built no closer than 2 metres from the main dwelling; - (e) meets the parking requirements of Part 6. - (f) meets other relevant zone standards (hard surface coverage, side yards, rear yards, etc).
+- (d) is built no closer than 2 metres from the main dwelling; - (e) meets the parking requirements of Part 6. - (f) meets other relevant zone standards (hard surface coverage, side yards, rear yards, etc).

-BUILDING OR STRUCTURE TO BE MOVED
+4.3 BUILDING OR STRUCTURE TO BE MOVED